How to Re-Grout and Re-Caulk Your Shower – Step by Step

 This was both disgusting and delightful at the same time.
 Disgusting, for the reasons you might imagine and delightful knowing I was actually finally addressing the root of the problem!

 Apparently I didn’t take ANY pictures of me removing the grout.
 Sorry guys!
 I have to admit, this was a rather messy process and it wasn’t so easy to drop, stop, and pick up the camera.
 But I can tell you I used a tool very similar to the one pictured above (found on Amazon for about $5).
-I paid about $2.98 for it at Lowe’s (you can see it in the photo below laying on the shower floor).
+I paid about $2.98 for it at Lowe’s (you can see it in the photo below lying on the shower floor).
 The idea is to go over all the existing grout and wear it down a bit.
 You can also use a power tool for this, but I opted for the cheapie method. 😉

 While this part of the process wasn’t difficult, it was time consuming and messy.
 One of the best things I did was to bring the shop vac into the bathroom to suck up the bits of caulking and grout dust as I went.
 I would say I spent about 3 hours or so removing the grout and caulking.